Microsoft/azure-docs.cs-cz/articles/digital-twins/how-to-manage-graph.md

 }
 ```

-Další informace o pomocné třídě `BasicRelationship` naleznete v tématu [How to: use the Azure Digital revlákens API and SDK](how-to-use-apis-sdks.md).
+Další informace o pomocné třídě `BasicRelationship` naleznete v tématu [*How to: use the Azure Digital revlákens API and SDK*](how-to-use-apis-sdks.md).

 ## <a name="list-relationships"></a>Výpis relací